amitparag/Attention-Classification/README.md

   https://github.com/amitparag/Attention-Classification/assets/19486899/df3ed124-8a7d-4620-bab5-38bbe121bc3f

     Also note that the regular 3D printed grippers can develop cracks and break.
 We initially used a normal 3D printer and then eventually a more "fancy" one, for instance, in the video "Coil of Wires", different grippers are used.
+    It should also be notes that the usb-c cabel connected to the GelSight sensors gets disconnected a lot in the middle of experiments.
+So you will have to redo the same experiment multiple times - frustrating but c'est la vie.
+    The pins of the mini sensor is a bit dodgy.

     4. Low Batch Size

         The training script uses a batch size of 4.
 While it is generally preferable to have a higher batch size, restrictions due to compute capabilities still apply.